mobile app bar

 John Harbaugh and Wan'Dale Robinson

-However, coach Harbaugh and the front office haven’t let this departure deter them.
-The speculation has been that the team will rely heavily on tight ends this season, complemented by the rushing attack, which is exactly what the front office went for, and that too with much less money than they would have had to pay Robinson if he decided to stick around.
+The speculation has been that the team will rely heavily on tight ends this season, complemented by the rushing attack.
+And that’s exactly what the front office went for, and that too with much less money than they would have had to pay Robinson if he had decided to stick around.

-While the guarantees of these deals aren’t available to us yet, it is safe to assume they are not significant and are still far cheaper than spending heavily on one player.
+While the guarantees of these deals aren’t available to us yet, it is safe to assume they are not significant and are far cheaper than spending heavily on one player.

 The Giants have also re-signed blocking TE Chris Manhertz on a one-year, $1.487 million deal, with a total guarantee of $262,500.
-Other signings include WR Isaiah Hodgins on a one-year deal worth $1.215 million with a salary cap hit of $1.1 million, and another similar deal for WR and kick returner Gunner Olszewski.
+Other signings include WR Isaiah Hodgins on a one-year deal worth $1.215 million with a salary cap hit of $1.1 million, and a similar deal for WR and kick returner Gunner Olszewski.

-Despite these moves, the team has a lot of signings ahead to make the roster a playoff contender.
-That includes guard and interior defensive linemen.
-They already have seven draft picks, including the No. 5 overall pick and an early second-rounder at No. 37, which they can use for these positions.
-They could obviously also target a wideout or a running back to bolster the offense and fill it with more young talent.
+They already have seven draft picks, including the No. 5 overall pick and an early second-rounder at No. 37.
+The Giants can use them to fill these positions.
+They could obviously also target a wideout or a running back to bolster the offense, filling it with more young talent.

 About the author